Reducing Alert Noise: Composite Alerting and Conditional Logic in Graphite

 3: Defining Service Behavior with Signals

-This is where the service and signal model becomes most useful because each service exposes a set of metrics:
+This is where the service and signal model becomes most useful because each service exposes multiple signals that describe different aspects of its behavior.
+Some signals represent throughput or traffic flow, while others describe latency, saturation, availability, or overall system health.

 OR (*.lb.health.status.value < 1)